Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Harmful Component: Raffinose and other oligosaccharides

-Trip to the Vet?: Unlikely
+Trip to the Vet?: Possible

 This is generally only an issue if a rabbit eats large quantities of cauliflower, but because of the potential seriousness of the condition, it’s best not to give them any.